-But five years on from the 2007 incident and 60 operations later, Jamie decided to give it a go after being invited along on a dive by some old scuba buddies.
+But five years after the 2007 incident and 60 operations later, Jamie decided to give it a go after being invited along on a dive by some old scuba buddies.

 “I was so worried.
 I thought my skin might come off with the wetsuit.
 It took all my courage just to get the suit on and take that giant stride into the ocean.
 But I did it.
 The water was my friend again, and it helped my skin redevelop.”